Codecademy/docs/content/python/concepts/data-types/data-types.md

 ---
 Title: 'Data Types'
 Description: 'Python is a strongly typed language.
-Strongly typed means that the data type of a value doesnt change in unexpected ways. py codecademy = 575 codecademy = "575 broadway"  After line 1, codecademy is an int.
-After line 2, codecademy is a str.
-Here are Pythons built-in data types:'
+Strongly typed means that the data type of a value doesn't change in unexpected ways.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'